The MBBS programme at King’s aims to train students to become:

-Stage 2 (Principles of Clinical Practice) brings together science and clinical practice in blocks organised around the human life-cycle and common pathological processes.
+Stage 2 brings together science and clinical practice in blocks organised around the human life-cycle and common pathological processes.
 It focuses on the care of patients with common conditions in a range of clinical settings.
 You will also follow patients for prolonged periods of time to learn how to deliver whole-person care.
 This stage is underpinned by study in biomedical and population sciences.

-Stage 3 (Integrated Clinical Practice) is oriented towards future practice, and includes the opportunity to undertake elective study abroad.
+Stage 3 is oriented towards future practice, and includes the opportunity to undertake elective study abroad.
 You will also conduct quality improvement projects and develop skills to transform patient and population health at home and abroad.
 Inter-professional training and increasingly realistic simulation are important parts of the curriculum.

 Outcome of the programme

-At the end of the undergraduate programme you will receive your MBBS (or equivalent) degree, which is a primary medical qualification (PMQ).
-Holding a PMQ entitles you to provisional registration with the General Medical Council (GMC), subject only to its acceptance that there are no Fitness to Practise concerns that need consideration.
+On successful completion of the course you will receive your MBBS degree, which is a primary medical qualification (PMQ).
+Holding a PMQ entitles you to apply for provisional registration with the General Medical Council (GMC), subject only to its acceptance that there are no Fitness to Practise concerns that need consideration.
 Provisional registration is time limited to a maximum of three years and 30 days (1125 days in total).
 After this time period your provisional registration will normally expire.

 Other related courses:

 - Medicine Graduate/Professional Entry Programme MBBS

 - Dentistry Graduate/Professional Entry Programme BDS